Latin gamma

 The Latin letter gamma, Ɣ (minuscule: ɣ), is a letter used in some orthographies based on the Latin alphabet.
 Its shape, in uppercase and lowercase, is based on the lowercase shape of the Greek letter gamma (γ).
 Unlike the Greek gamma, the Latin gamma may have serifs.

 Latin gamma is used to represent a voiced velar fricative, in the International Phonetic Alphabet, and in the alphabets of several African languages such as Yom, Dagbani, Dinka, Kabiyé, and Ewe, some Berber languages using the Berber Latin alphabet, and sometimes in the romanization of Pashto.
+It is also used in the Wakhi language's Latin alphabet.